blake5634/ESP2Ard/TestsDemos/ESP2Ard_ESP32_IDF/README.md

+(This is adapted from the official Espressif example `wifi/scan`)

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

 # Wi-Fi Scan Example

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example shows how to scan for available set of APs.
+This example shows how to scan your wifi environment for available set of APs.

 ## How to use example